 Looking back at Fig. 3, you might be wondering why wood has such extreme properties, compared to the wide range of man-made materials.
 To see the reason, we need to put a piece of soundboard-quality spruce under the scanning electron microscope to see its microstructure.
-Figure 5 shows a typical example.
-A softwood like Norway spruce (Picea abies) consists mainly of cells called tracheids, which are long, thin-walled tubes running vertically in the growing tree.
+Figure 5 shows a typical example: you can see a lot more micrographs of wood structure in section 10.2.1.
+A softwood like Norway spruce (Picea abies) consists mainly of cells called tracheids, which are long, thin-walled tubes running vertically in the tree.
 It consists mainly of empty space, in fact.
 The structure is rather like a box of drinking straws.
 This kind of structure is very efficient for reducing density while preserving a good level of stiffness, exactly the combination needed to put the material into an extreme position in the Ashby plot.

 There are indeed man-made materials with a similar structure: the most common are various kinds of hexagonal honeycomb structure, used as the core material in doors or in the floor panels of aeroplanes.
 The difference is that in these materials, the “cells” are of centimetre scale, whereas wood cells are about three orders of magnitude smaller.
 This small size is what allows wood to be treated as a homogeneous material, able to be carved into complicated shapes like the top of a violin.
 As technologies like 3D printing develop, it is becoming feasible to make materials with microstrucure approaching this fine scale: perhaps in a few years we will be able to print artificial wood, or indeed complete violin tops.